Never Make a “Rule” You’re Not Prepared to EnforceNov 09, 2023

 The leadership behavior I see that is an issue is a tendency for leaders to try and solve problems by making rules.
 Obviously, this is sometimes necessary, but I would say most of the time, it’s not.
 To make matters worse, a leader will make a rule, and 2 or 3 months later, everyone has forgotten about it, including the leader that made the rule.
 What happens?
 The leader loses credibility.
-The organization learns that what the leader says today won’t happen in a few weeks or months.
+The organization learns that what the leader says today won’t be the case in a few weeks or months.

 This is bad for everyone.
 A leader who loses credibility becomes ineffective.
 The staff reporting to the leader begins to get “jaded,” almost rolling their eyes when the leader makes another rule.